romulocintra/user-locale-client-hints/README.md

    Sec-CH-Locale-Preferences-timeZone: "Africa/Lagos"
    ```

-   In case the user did not set any `Locale-Preferences`, request headers return empty
+   In case the user did not set any `Locale-Preferences` for accepted values, request headers return empty
    ```
    GET / HTTP/1.1
    Host: example.com